divelab/GOOD/docs/source/configs.rst

-Configs and Command-line interface (CLI)
+Configs and CLI
 ============================================

 There are always many configuration dilemmas in managing code running configurations.

-Traditional CLI arguments
+CLI arguments
 ------------------------------------

-When we only use CLI arguments as running configs, it is always annoying to run code like this:
+When we only use CLI to load running configs:

 .. code-block:: shell

    python run_my_code.py --model GCN --layers 5 --dim_hidden 300 --save_dir xx/xx ......

-These running commands bring difficulties running batches of experiments and achieving easy reproducibility.

-Traditional YAML-file-based configs
+YAML-file-based configs
 -------------------------------------------

-It is a better idea for data scientists to adopt reading dictionaries from YAML files as their parameters storage strategy.
-However, when the configuration scale becomes large, we will face a hard time remembering all the names of configs, so that we can access the config like this:
+Reading configurations from YAML files is also a good idea.
+However, when the configuration scale becomes large, we will face a hard time remembering all the names of configs:

 .. code-block:: python